 1.4 Meanings.
 Unless the context otherwise requires, words implying the singular include the plural and vice versa, and words implying gender include all genders.
 The words "herein", and "hereunder" and words of a similar nature refer to the entirety of this Agreement, including any and all Exhibits and Schedules incorporated into this Agreement, and not only to the Section in which such use occurs.
 When used herein "including" shall mean including without limitation.

 1.5 System Schedule Terms.
-Any capitalized term used in the body of this Agreement and not defined herein, shall have the meaning defined in the Form of System Schedule attached hereto as Exhibit "A".
+Any capitalized term used in the body of this Agreement and not defined herein, shall have the meaning defined in the Form of System Schedule attached hereto as Exhibits "A-1" through "A-6".

 1.6 Conflict.
 In the event of any conflict between the provisions of this Agreement and those of any Exhibit or Schedule, the provisions of such Schedule or Exhibit shall prevail over the provisions of this Agreement.